Please review! :-)

 Lancaster was inaugurated as Steel Chairman of the Capitol Republic following his help in setting up the new state.
 A political post made to accommodate the East Coast Brotherhood into the fledgling states executive.

-It gave this newborn government popular wasteland support and appeal as their savior was a part of it.
+It gave this newborn government popular wasteland support and appeal as their savior was now at it's head.

 In 2284, Rivet City with the support of Elder Lyons of the Brotherhood of Steel and with the negotiating skills of Sentinel Chris Lancaster and his wife Sentinel Sarah Lancaster nee Lyons offered all the major of the major settlements of D.C.a joint defense and trade treaty which each town readily agreed too.